brimdata/zed/docs/language/functions/map.md

 ### Description

-The _map_ function applies function f to every element in array or set v and returns an array or set of the results.
-Function f must be a function that takes only one argument.
-A user defined function can be used for f.
+The _map_ function applies function `f` to every element in array or set `v` and returns an array or set of the results.
+Function `f` must be a function that takes only one argument.
+A [user-defined function](../statements.md#func-statements) can be used for `f`.

 ### Examples